widmogrod/zf2-assetic-module/README.md

   * **Well tested**.
 Besides unit test this solution is also ready for the production use.
   * **Great fundations**.
 Based on [Assetic](https://github.com/kriswallsmith/assetic) and [ZF2](https://github.com/zendframework/zf2)
   * **Excellent community**.
 Everything is thanks to great support from GitHub & PHP community!
   * **Every change is tracked**.
-Want knew whats new?
+Want to know whats new?
 Take a look at [CHANGELOG.md](https://github.com/widmogrod/zf2-assetic-module/blob/master/CHANGELOG.md)
   * **Listen to your ideas**.
-Hava a great idea?
+Have a great idea?
 Bring your tested pull request or open a new issue.

 ## Installation